 - Assessment materials in the form of English and Math placement found at www.nic.edu/placement, SAT, ACT test scores, or transcripts of previous college coursework in math and English.

-- Students considered for enrollment in the limited enrollment programs, must satisfy NIC satisfactory academic progress requirements or have permission of the division chair to enroll.
+Students must have made satisfactory academic progress or have the permission of the division chair to begin a limited enrollment CTE program.

 Selective Enrollment Programs

-The following programs have a selective and/or competitive entry and have additional admissions requirements.
-Application packets for all programs, except Law Enforcement, are available online at www.nic.edu/admissions.
-Please see the program descriptions in the catalog for the specific admissions requirements for each program.
+The following programs are selective entry and have specific admission requirements.
+Application packets for these programs, with the exception of Law Enforcement, are available online at www.nic.edu/cardinalcentral during the application period.
+Additional information may be found in the catalog Program Guidelines.

 - Computer Information Technology